Rent to buy Ireland 2023: Scheme or Scam?

-The rent to buy scheme is available within this initiative however, the management of these homes is being handled by the different local authorities across Ireland.
+The rent to buy scheme is available within this initiative, however, the management of these homes is being handled by the different local authorities across Ireland.
 You will need to contact the appropriate government office to find out when the construction of affordable homes in your area may be ready, determine which are eligible for the scheme, and so forth.

 Visit the Housing for All webpage for further details on how to apply, contact information, and for listings of new affordable homes in your area.

 The new housing plan for Ireland' is a multi-annual, multi-billion euro initiative set to last until 2030.
 You may also want to look into other help to buy incentives available in Ireland.

-If house prices are on the decline, or if the monthly rent is higher than current market conditions, and the amount set aside for your future purchase is not more than the difference, then you would probably be better off simply setting that money and the deposit aside to collect interest for you.
+If house prices are on the decline or if the monthly rent is higher than current market conditions and the amount set aside for your future purchase is not more than the difference, then you would probably be better off simply setting that money and the deposit aside to collect interest for you.
 You can then choose a property at your leisure at a future date and be better able to bargain.

 Find out more about our offers from energy, broadband and waste collection providers!